 Tempranillo is commonly referred to as Spain’s noble grape.
 The name comes from the Spanish temprano which means “early.”
 It can differ between Northern and Southern regions…LA Mancha is all about the red fruit.
 The 2019 Tempranillo offered a dark berry nose, a fruit filled, yet leathery rich flavor, with hints of cinnamon.
 Delish!
 It pairs well with grilled meats, pasta and so much more.
 Buy it HERE.

-I highly recommend both wines which are available at affordable price point.
+I highly recommend both wines which are available at an affordable price point.

 Benjamin graciously thanked all of us for joining, as well as winemaker Moisés Casas, Elena García, and founder of Vero Vino Gusto Sheila Donohue for arranging the virtual event.